niplav/site/ontological.md

 1. It differs from *radical skepticism* in that it does not make any strong statement about whether knowledge is possible or not.
 2. It is close to *pyrrhonism*, but differs from it in not making a positive claim that judgment should be suspended.
-3. It differs from *mysticism* because it doesn't preclude the possibility of knowing, and doesn't promise the attainment of insight or mystical knowledge. ntological cluelessness can be seen as a tacit pre-supposition for much foundational (mostly continental) metaphysical work (e.g. Heidegger, Deleuze, Whitehead, maybe Hegel?).
-That is, looking at Heidegger with his investigation of [fundamental ontology](https://en.wikipedia.org/wiki/Fundamental_ontology) and Being (and especially his later Kehre and [aletheia](https://en.wikipedia.org/wiki/Aletheia)) and Deleuze with his nomadic science, I feel like that's the kind of metaphysics one'd see that resolves ontological cluelessness.
+3. It differs from *mysticism* because it doesn't preclude the possibility of knowing, and doesn't promise the attainment of insight or mystical knowledge.

+Ontological cluelessness can be seen as a tacit pre-supposition for much foundational (mostly continental) metaphysical work (e.g. Heidegger, Deleuze, Whitehead, maybe Hegel?).
+That is, looking at Heidegger with his investigation of [fundamental ontology](https://en.wikipedia.org/wiki/Fundamental_ontology) and Dasein (and especially his later Kehre and [aletheia](https://en.wikipedia.org/wiki/Aletheia)) and Deleuze with his nomadic science, I feel like that's the kind of metaphysics one'd see that resolves ontological cluelessness.
 Analytic metaphysics, as